Make a Day of It with These Winter Day Trips for NJ Families

 Freezing weather can lead to stir-crazy kids (and parents), so we've pulled together a list of more than 25 great winter day trip ideas for New Jersey families.

-Bundle up for a day of snow tubing at Campgaw, or watch the wolves wrestle in their snowy habitat at Lakota Wolf Preserve.
+Bundle up for a day of snow tubing, or watch the wolves wrestle in their snowy habitat at Lakota Wolf Preserve.
 If the weather is too frosty for you, try indoor stargazing at the Novins Planetarium, or visit a kid-friendly exhibit at the Newark Museum.
 Dreaming of summer days?
-Check out the indoor water park Sahara Sam's, where kids can splash the day away, or visit Adventure Aquarium to see penguins, sharks, and stingrays in action.
+Check out the indoor water park at Sahara Sam's, where kids can splash the day away, or visit Adventure Aquarium to see penguins, sharks, and stingrays in action.

 Try a Winter Sport

 Perfect for beginners and young skiers, Campgaw Mountain offers group and private lessons for ages 6 and under as well as a dedicated beginner hill with magic carpets for easy access to the top.
 Advance tickets are recommended for snow tubing.
 Tickets go on sale six days prior to the day you would like to attend.
 Season passes for 2019/2020 are currently available.

 Have a blast snow tubing at Mountain Creek.
 Photo courtesy of Mountain Creek

 This ever-popular ski spot is busy on holiday weekends for good reason: it offers the best and closest ski experience for New Jersey families.
 With 46 runs, snow tubing, and a vertical drop of 1,000 feet, this mountain has something for everyone.
 Multiple snow pass options may make your visits more cost-effective if you plan to go more than once.

 Ice Skating – Various locations